Feyerabend/vm/ps/APPLE.md

-But here comes the interesting part: *PDF played a significant role in screen rendering and display within Apple's operating systems, particularly starting from Mac OS X, which arrived in 2001.*
+But here comes the interesting part: *PDF played a significant role in screen rendering and display within Apple's operating systems, particularly starting from Mac OS X, which arrived in 2001.*[^dropped]

 [^pdf]: https://en.wikipedia.org/wiki/PDF

+[^dropped]: As a side note: Apple dropped support for converting PostScript to PDF recently, as you previously just had to click on a ".ps" file to get a ".pdf".

 ### Historical Context

 - **PostScript to PDF Transition**: While PostScript was integral to the early days of desktop publishing and printing, PDF emerged as a more versatile and portable format for document exchange and display.
-Adobe developed PDF to extend the capabilities of PostScript, making it better suited for a range of devices and platforms, including on-screen viewing.
+Adobe developed its implementation of PDF to extend the capabilities of PostScript, making it better suited for a range of devices and platforms, including *on-screen viewing*.
 In fact PDF wasn't an immediate success at all when it lauched in the early 90s.
 The success it has today took a long time to arrive at.

 - **PDF as a Universal Format**: As PDF became the de facto standard for *document exchange*, its use in on-screen rendering became more prevalent.
-Apple's adoption of PDF for its rendering engine in macOS leveraged the strengths of PDF, providing a unified approach to rendering that worked equally well for on-screen display, printing, and document exchange.
+Apple's adoption of PDF for its rendering engine in *macOS* leveraged the strengths of PDF, providing a unified approach to rendering that worked equally well for on-screen display, printing, and document exchange.

 ### PDF in Apple's GUI

-**Core Graphics (Quartz 2D)**: Apple's Core Graphics framework, known as Quartz 2D, is the cornerstone of their graphics rendering engine in macOS.
-Quartz 2D is based on the same imaging model as *PDF*.
+**Core Graphics (Quartz 2D)**: Apple's Core Graphics framework, known as *Quartz 2D*, is the cornerstone of their graphics rendering engine in macOS.
+Quartz 2D is based on the same *imaging model* as *PDF*.
 This allows the operating system to render text and graphics with high precision and consistency, using the same techniques for both screen display and printing.

 **Resolution Independence**: PDF's scalable nature means that graphics and text can be rendered at (for the most part) any resolution without loss of quality.
-This was a critical feature for Apple's GUI, ensuring that elements would look sharp and clear on displays with varying resolutions, including the high-resolution Retina displays introduced later.
+This was a critical feature for Apple's GUI, ensuring that elements would look sharp and clear on displays with varying resolutions, including the high-resolution *Retina displays* introduced later.

 **Consistent Output**: Using PDF as a basis for on-screen rendering ensures that the